help_outline Skip to main content

 We welcome people who respect our expressed dance-community values and code of conduct without regard for age, race, color, national origin, religion, gender expression, sexual orientation, or ability.

-Jun 2 (Fri): MASK OPTIONAL TONIGHT - caller Cynthia Stenger with Richard Scher, Erica Liebert, and Meg Tapley
+Mar 15: MASKS OPTIONAL - caller Cynthia Stenger with Erica Liebert, Carl Thor, Meg Tapley, and Landon Kuhn

 COVID Policy: